xnetcat/obs-plugin-onlyfans/README.md

 # obs-plugin-onlyfans

-Obs plugin that shows your last subscriber.
+OBS Plugin that shows your last onlyfans subscriber.
 Created with python and react.

 ## Requirements